siddhi-io/katacoda-scenarios/siddhi-deployment/stateless-deployment/step4.md

 `kubectl logs $(kubectl get pods | awk '{ print $1 }' | grep ^power-surge-app-0) | tail -n 10`{{execute}}

-The logged events will be present in the logs similar to the following.
+The processed events will be logged similar to the following log segment.

 ```
 ...